rkv338/AIE7_Certification_Challenge/README.md

 Components:
 upload document for top 15 problems humans face to vector db - done RAG from that document - done
+Reply back in an empathetic, yet constructive manner. - done Use Tavily for topics outside of the ones listed in the document.
-Upload text from user to vector store for further context on user Reply back in an empathetic, yet constructive manner.
+Upload text from user to vector store for further context on user

 # Task 1: Defining your Problem and Audience

 1. Write a succinct 1-sentence description of the problem